Tolson Museum and Ravensknowle Park (1 miles)

 Bagshaw Museum and Wilton Park

-Free to visit museum housed in a Gothic mansion set in 36 acres of parkland and woodland with lots of play equipment for the kids outside and lots to see inside too.
+Free to visit this fascinating museum is housed in a Gothic mansion within 36 acres of park and woodland with lots of play equipment outside and lots to see inside too.
+Win!

 Cannon Hall Museum (10 miles)